After A Horrible Tragedy, What Happens To The Millions In Donations?

 A year after the Pulse shootings in Orlando, online fundraising efforts collected $31.7 million in donations.
 Then what?

 A little more than a year ago, near closing time in the early morning hours of Sunday, June 12, 2016, a 29-year-old gunman named Omar Mateen opened fire inside the Pulse nightclub, a gay bar in Orlando.
-In total, 49 people were shot to death and over 60 wounded in what’s since become known as the nation’s deadliest mass shooting and hate crime.
+In total, 49 people were killed and over 60 wounded in what’s since become known as the nation’s deadliest mass shooting and hate crime.
 Before being shot to death after a standoff with police, Mateen claimed affiliation with the terrorist group ISIS.

-That event was tragic, insane, and devastating to the victims, their families, and Orlando’s LGBTQ community at-large.
+That event was tragic, insane, and devastating to the victims, their families, and Orlando’s LGBTQ community.
 The world’s subsequent actions, however, were largely swift and generous: Within hours “Victims of Pulse Shooting,” a GoFundMe campaign to support victims sped past its initial fundraising goals.
 (It would go on to break records for the speed and total contributed through the site.)
 One day later, Orlando mayor Buddy Dyer set up the OneOrlando Fund, a city-sponsored fund that drew millions from companies like Disney, NBC, Darden, Wells Fargo, and Jet Blue, among others.

 Those two pools of money represented the main deposits for what eventually became a $31.7 million pot.
 Which, as Fast Company reported, left some indelicate questions: How exactly does victim compensation get allocated?